Kenya Pioneers East Africa in PPPs

 Public-Private- Partnerships are the provision of public services by the private sector for a fee.
 The private investors charge a toll in case of roads or sign PPAs with the national distributor in case of electricity.

 Investors sign a 25-year concession during which period they recoup their investment plus profit as they operate the projects they build.
-All the contracts in the energy sector are on a Build Own and operate (BOO) model while the in road construction, the contracts are on Build Operate and Transfer (BOT ) model.
+All the contracts in the energy sector are on a Build Own and operate (BOO) model while the in road construction contracts are on Build Operate and Transfer (BOT ) model.

-The energy and roads sub-sectors are popular with investors because of growing demand in the country.
+The energy and road sub-sectors are popular with investors because of the growing demand in the country.
 The Energy sector is the clear leader in terms of the investment already sunk and rendering service to the public.
 An estimated 500 MW of power is already live on the national grid through P3.
 Wind and geothermal power generation are popular with investors.
-An impressive US$ 2 billion has been sunk into clean and renewable energy industry.
+An impressive US$ 2 billion has been sunk into the clean and renewable energy industry.
 Wind power commands a large share followed by geothermal.

 The largest of these is the US$700 million, 310 MW Lake Turkana wind Project billed as the largest wind farm in Africa.
 This is already generating power for the national grid at US$0.08 per unit.
-There two other on-going projects worth US$200 million, bringing the total investment in the Wind generation sector to uS$900 million.
+There are two other ongoing projects worth US$200 million, bringing the total investment in the Wind generation sector to uS$900 million.